 - European Voluntary Service (EVS) Charter: the charter sets out a range of principles and quality standards, including ensuring volunteers are involved in the full training cycle (including mid-term meetings and the final evaluation).
 Organisations that sign up to the charter have to adhere to its provisions.

 Staff and volunteers

 The Movement has a worldwide reputation for the provision of high-quality service.
 This is thanks to the strengths and diversity of our people.

 We want to build a stronger learning culture within the British Red Cross.
 This means valuing, using and celebrating individual and collective experience; capturing and sharing what we have learned from our work within the organisation and beyond; and ensuring that it fully informs our programme development.

-We are members of the Fundraising Standards Board (FRSB) self-regulatory scheme.
-The FRSB works to ensure that organisations raising money from the public do so honestly and properly.
+We are members of the Fundraising Regulator.
+The Regulator works to ensure that organisations raising money from the public do so honestly and properly.

 We have signed an undertaking with the Information Commissioner’s Office committing the Red Cross to best practice in fundraising calls.

 We also publish a section on our website with answers to questions about donations and prominently display our supporter care phone number.